pepellou/iLoveGit/README.md

 How to use
 ----------

+My master branch is polluted with fake commits, so I provide the 'clean' branch to share with you a clean version of the project.
+You should checkout this branch as a starting point for your painting.

 The script *paint.bash* creates fake commits in the current project, so it will pollute your repo.
 You can think a number of ways to handle this, however I'll let that decision up to you.
 Some sugestions: